aerialviews007/klipper/docs/Config_Reference.md

 #       command - basic menu element with various script triggers
 #       input   - same like 'command' but has value changing capabilities.
 #                 Press will start/stop edit mode.
-#       list    - it allows for menu items to be grouped together in a scrollable list.
+#       list    - it allows for menu items to be grouped together in a
-#                 Add to the list by creating menu configurations
+#                 scrollable list.
+Add to the list by creating menu
-#                 using "some_list" as a prefix - for example: [menu some_list some_item_in_the_list]
+#                 configurations using "some_list" as a prefix - for
+#                 example: [menu some_list some_item_in_the_list]
-#       vsdlist - same as 'list' but will append files from virtual sdcard (will be removed in the future)
+#       vsdlist - same as 'list' but will append files from virtual sdcard
+#                 (will be removed in the future)
 #name:
 #   Name of menu item - evaluated as a template.
 #enable:
 #   Template that evaluates to True or False.
 #index:
-#   Position where an item needs to be inserted in list
+#   Position where an item needs to be inserted in list.
+By default
-#   By default the item is added at the end.
-This parameter is optional.
+#   the item is added at the end.

 #[menu some_list]
 #type: list
 #name:
 #enable:
+#   See above for a description of these parameters.

 #[menu some_list some_command]
 #type: command
 #name:
 #enable:
+#   See above for a description of these parameters.
 #gcode:
 #   Script to run on button click or long click.
-Evaluated as a template.
+Evaluated as a
+#   template.

 #[menu some_list some_input]
 #type: input
 #name:
 #enable:
+#   See above for a description of these parameters.
 #input:
 #   Initial value to use when editing - evaluated as a template.
 #   Result must be float.
 #input_min:
 #   Minimum value of range - evaluated as a template.
-#   Default -99999.
+Default -99999.
 #input_max:
 #   Maximum value of range - evaluated as a template.
-#   Default 99999.
+Default 99999.
 #input_step:
 #   Editing step - Must be a positive integer or float value.
+It has
-#   It has internal fast rate step.
-When (input_max - input_min) / input_step > 100
+#   internal fast rate step.
+When "(input_max - input_min) /
-#   then fast rate step is  10 * input_step else fast rate step is same input_step
+#   input_step > 100" then fast rate step is 10 * input_step else fast
+#   rate step is same input_step.
 #realtime:
 #   This attribute accepts static boolean value.
+When enabled then
-#   When enabled then gcode script is run after each value change.
-#   The default is False.
-This parameter is optional.
+#   gcode script is run after each value change.
+The default is False.
 #gcode:
 #   Script to run on button click, long click or value change.
-Evaluated as a template.
+#   Evaluated as a template.
+The button click will trigger the edit
-#   The button click will trigger the edit mode start or end.
+#   mode start or end.
 ```

 # Filament sensors